Juju075/php-framework/README.md

 ## Object Relation Model w/o reflexion

+### run this script w custom CLI like create database

 Use of a recursive function and file system to scrape your entity folder and reconstruct a model of your database 'tables and columns'

 <br/>